The first amateur Major League Baseball draft took place in 1965. Since then, 1,586 players have been drafted in the first round of the MLB draft.

-Of those, almost 700 came from an NCAA school.
+Of those, around 700 came from an NCAA school.

-And no school is more represented in that list than Stanford.
-Nico Hoerner, drafted No. 24 by the Chicago Cubs, became the Cardinal’s 24th player taken in the first round — more than any other college.
+And no school is more represented on that list than Stanford.
+Nico Hoerner, drafted No. 24 by the Chicago Cubs in 2018, became the Cardinal’s 24th player taken in the first round — more than any other college.

-There are 94 other NCAA schools that have had at least two players taken in the first round.
+There are almost 100 other NCAA schools that have had at least two players taken in the first round.
 Here’s a look at the top 20:

 |Rank||College||First round draft picks||No. 1 overall picks||Conference|

-Three of the top seven schools hail from the Pac-12, but it's actually the SEC that holds the record for most first round draft picks with 112, two ahead of the ACC.
-The Pac-12 sits just behind at 109.
+Three of the top seven schools hail from the Pac-12, but it's actually the SEC that holds the record for most first round draft picks with 124, ahead of the ACC at 119.
+The Pac-12 follows at 117.

-Those three conferences account for 48.6 percent of all NCAA first-round draftees since 1965.
+Those three conferences account for close to half of all NCAA first-round draftees since 1965.

-Only 25 of the 54 No. 1 draft picks since 1965 have been from NCAA schools, and the SEC and ACC combine for 10 of those, with the Pac-12 adding another four.
+Only 27 of the No. 1 draft picks since 1965 have been from NCAA schools, and the SEC, ACC and Pac-12 combine for 16 of them.

 But no individual school has more No. 1 overall picks than Arizona State.